Sewage, "sloppy fits" and a tomb: Goldman's India build

 "Keep the design simple, straightforward and easily understandable.
 Complex shapes will not likely be well-constructed," it said, while emphasising the building had to be the best quality office block in Bangalore.

-Delays and shoddy construction at the 2010 Commonwealth Games in New Delhi exposed the dearth of skilled labour, building technology and expertise in the country.
+Delays and shoddy construction at the 2010 Commonwealth Games in New Delhi, India's capital, exposed the dearth of skilled labour, building technology and expertise in the country.
 But things have improved since then, say people in the industry.

 "What happened at the Commonwealth Games was not good but the important thing to note is not everything happens like that," said Convergys Corporation's Mysore.